MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema2010-v2/element-osmaxversiontested.md

 ---
-Description: Represents the highest version of Windows that the package was tested on.
+description: Represents the highest version of Windows that the package was tested on.
 Search.Product: eADQiWindows 10XVcnh
 title: OSMaxVersionTested
 ms.assetid: 2f820978-5080-427d-b364-08951afae9ee